ArastaD0t/ADB-PIN-CRACKER/README.md

 I am not responsible for erasing/blocking the device
 keep in mind if you tested lots of unworking combinations
 !!! ***yours device can be erased*** !!!
-           ! you be warned !
+           !
+You have been warned !

 # ADB-PIN-CRACKER
 ### [APC] Android Pin Cracker